FangzhengHu/twitter-real-time-keyword-tracking/README.md

-# alternative-data-system
+# twitter-real-time-keyword-tracking
-A system that collect, process, and analyse alternative data in real-time to provide insights for investment.
+App for tracking and analysing tweets that contain interested keywords in real-time.
+It's built to provide insights for brand analytics and stock price prediction.

-Data sources included:
-- twitter
 # Quick Start
 ### Set up environment
 Install dependent python packages